apache/camel-kamelets/README.md

 This repository contains the default Kamelet catalog used by Apache Camel and its sub-projects.

 Kamelets in this repository can be used natively in Camel K, Camel, Camel-Quarkus and Camel-spring-boot integrations, without additional configuration steps.
-Users just need to reference the Kamelets by name in the URI (e.g. `kamelet:timer-source?message=Hello`), or use them in a `KameletBinding`, for Camel K, in particular.
+Users just need to reference the Kamelets by name in the URI (e.g. `kamelet:timer-source?message=Hello`), or use them in a `Pipe`, for Camel K, in particular.

 **NOTE**: Camel K (and other sub-projects) will only use a specific version of this Kamelet catalog.
 Refer to the release notes of the sub-project for more information.